ketch-sdk/ketch-samples/ketch-android/Android Native SDK Sample/README.md

-Optionally you can add your organization code and property name to `ketch-android/app/src/main/java/com/ketch/sample/MainActivity.kt`:
+Optionally, you can add your organization code and property name to `ketch-android/app/src/main/java/com/ketch/sample/MainActivity.kt`:

 ```kotlin